willylearning/NTUCSIE_Computer_Networks_Final_Project_2024Fall/README.md

+# NTUCSIE Computer Networks Socket Programming Project
+## Overview
+The project is a real-time online chatroom application that allows users to communicate through various media types, including text, files, and live video streaming.
+The system is designed to support seamless and secure communication in both private and public chat modes.
+Check CSIE3510 Socket Programming Project.pdf for knowing the details.

-how to compile:
+## How to compile:
 make

-how to run:
+## How to run:
 ./server
 ./client

-how to clean:
+## How to clean:
 make clean

-openssl:
+## Set openssl:
 openssl genrsa -out server.key 2048
 openssl req -new -key server.key -out server.csr openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt

-chatting command: (using relay mode)
+## Chatting command: (using relay mode)
 If user kevin wants to send "hello" to user james => send kevin james hello user james wants to see who sends messages to him => check msg user james should receive "Message from kevin: hello"

-sending file command: (using relay mode)
+## Sending file command: (using relay mode)
 If user kevin wants to send "apple.jpg" to user james => file kevin james apple.jpg user james wants to see who sends messages to him => check msg user james should receive "File from kevin: apple.jpg", and james should see a received_apple.jpg in his folder

-streaming command: (using relay mode)
+## Streaming command: (using relay mode)
 If user james wants to listen to someone streaming to him => check streaming Meanwhile, if user kevin wants to stream "s10.wav" to user james => streaming kevin james s10.wav Then after user kevin types the command, user james will hear streaming of s10.wav